internet-identity-labs/nfid-docs/content/en/EVM/quickstart.md

 ---
-title: Quick start
+title: EVM Quickstart
 position: 10
-category: Getting started
+category: EVM
 description: Developer tools
 ---

-NFID uses RPC endpoints for all chains except ICP (in the process of migration).
-Use the [ICP guide](../ic-features/authentication) if you're an ICP developer.
+This section is for Ethereum developers.

+NFID Wallet is served in an iframe on your site and triggered whenever the `signTransaction`, `signTypedData`, or `personalSign` RPC methods are executed using the NFID SDK or web3 provider libraries like web3.js or ethers.js.

+Below is a sample implementation for adding the iframe to your site:

 ## Install

-**NPM:**
+Install the NFID SDK - all you need to embed the NFID Wallet as an iframe on your page.
 ```bash
 npm install --save nfid-sdk
 ```